To Obey Is Better Than Sacrifice

 Micah 6:6-8 NIV

 We may be tempted in accepting the challenge from Keith Green to double down on a sacrificial, ritualist kind of obedience that may be just the kind of thing Micah was warning about.
-If we simply go to church every day, pray every day, read our Bibles every day, and so on, the bare act of doing those things every day can be no different than doing them twice a week or once a week, or monthly, or whatever.
+If we simply go to church every day, pray every day, read our Bibles every day, and so on, the bare act of doing those things every day can be no different than doing them twice a week or once a week, or a month, or whatever.

 I agree with the sentiment that we need to come to God every day and have an ongoing, deeply personal, and intimate relationship with him.
 That doesn’t simply happen by going to church on Sundays and Wednesday nights.
 It also doesn’t necessarily happen by going to church every day.
 It isn’t the sacrificial act of going to church, or even of praying and maintaining spiritual disciplines, that is important.

 He wants you!
 He wants all of you.
 He wants a relationship with you.
 He wants to know you, and for you to know Him.
 Intimately.
-I believe God would rather show you mercy and forgiveness for your shortcomings than to have all your sacrificial, ritualistic acts of spirituality without connection or relationship with Him.

-The kind of obedience God desires is obedience in line with his Spirit, and His character, and his essential attributes that flow out of us because we are connected to Him, love Him and abide in Him.
+The kind of obedience God desires is obedience in keeping with his Spirit, and His character, and his essential attributes that flow out of us because we are connected to Him, love Him and abide in Him.
 He isn’t interested in our rituals for their own sake.
 It doesn’t matter how spiritual we feel or perceive them to be.

 If we do not seek to know God and align our hearts to God in the process, they are of no benefit.
 If these things do not produce in us the fruit of God’s character, we have to take a long, hard look at ourselves and wonder, “Why not?”